paulrudy/alfred-goodlinks-actions/README.md

 ### Add URL to GoodLinks

-Add a link to GoodLinks using the [Universal Action](https://www.alfredapp.com/help/features/universal-actions/), or use the keyword `gl` to add a link from the frontmost browser.
+Add a link to GoodLinks using the [Universal Action](https://www.alfredapp.com/help/features/universal-actions/), or use the keyword `glb` to add a link from the frontmost browser.

 By default, links are added via GoodLinks "quick save".
 Hold the `⌥` key to edit the link info in GoodLinks.